swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 		- **Long context and near-perfect recall:** Claude 3 Opus not only achieved near-perfect recall, surpassing 99% accuracy, but in some cases, it even identified the limitations of the evaluation itself by recognizing that the "needle" sentence appeared to be artificially inserted into the original text by a human.
 		- **Easier to use**: The Claude 3 models are better at following complex, multi-step instructions.
 They are particularly adept at adhering to brand voice and response guidelines, and developing customer-facing experiences our users can trust.
 In addition, the Claude 3 models are better at producing popular structured output in formats like JSON—making it simpler to instruct Claude for use cases like natural language classification and sentiment analysis.
 	- Safety
-		- Lower refusal rate - very good to combat anthropic safetyist image and topical vs gemini issues from feb
+		- Lower refusal rate - very good to combat anthropic safetyist image and topical vs gemini issues from feb ([pirate wires article](https://twitter.com/piratewires/status/1764764743406121404?s=12&t=90xQ8sGy63D2OtiaoGJuww))
 		- "Opus not only found the needle, it recognized that the inserted needle was so out of place in the haystack that this had to be an artificial test constructed by us to test its attention abilities." [from Anthropic prompt engineer](https://twitter.com/alexalbert__/status/1764722513014329620)
 			- criticized by [MMitchell](https://x.com/mmitchell_ai/status/1764739357112713267?s=20) and [Connor Leahy](https://x.com/NPCollapse/status/1764740710731837516?s=20) and [Delip Rao](https://x.com/deliprao/status/1764675843542995026?s=20)
 			- could be overrated - [GPT3 also does it because the needle is so out of context](https://x.com/zggyplaydguitar/status/1764791981782262103?s=46&t=90xQ8sGy63D2OtiaoGJuww).
 [Jim fan](https://twitter.com/DrJimFan/status/1765076396404363435) and [yannic kilcher agree]([https://youtu.be/GBOE9fVVVSM?si=IBMCYkmSiVg-MrFr](https://youtu.be/GBOE9fVVVSM?si=IBMCYkmSiVg-MrFr "https://youtu.be/GBOE9fVVVSM?si=IBMCYkmSiVg-MrFr"))